YouthCodingWorkshops/hiring/README.md

 4. Write a test suite for your solution to make sure everything's working as intended

-5. [Send your submission over to us](https://forms.gle/hrWS4zgSa6ks7if28) and we'll take a look.
+5. Send your submission over to us on Discord and we'll take a look.
 After that, we'll have one final meeting to go over your solution (and the second part of step 3).
 That's it!

 ## Recap